liam-wiltshire/talks/hackthesystem/content.md

 ???

 - The highre the 'P' score, the more critical
+- P1: Broken Authentication and Session Management >> Authentication Bypass
- - obviously bypassing authentication is bad!!
+    - Obviously bypassing authentication is bad!!
+- P2: Application-Level Denial-of-Service (DoS) >> Critical Impact and/or Easy Difficulty
     - Application-level DOS (rather than being at the network-level) - it's more critical because it's either wide-reaching or easy to do - there is another (lower) rating for harder or narrower in scope attacks
+- P3: Broken Authentication and Session Management >> Session Fixation >> Remote Attack Vector
     - Session Fixation - requires quite a few things to go 'right' (we'll look at what session fixation is shortly), and usually only catches a single user at a time, hence lower rating
+- P4: Server Security Misconfiguration >> No Rate Limiting on Form >> Email-Triggering
     - Email triggering - most likely not going to have a major impact, more annoying for the recipient, with a potential loss of goodwill for the company
 - There are also P5s, which in most uses are effectively ignored (no reward on a bug bounty, not really addressed unless a developer literally has nothing else to do)

 ---